 The following ethic statements are based on COPE’s Best Practice Guidelines for Journal Editors and on the International Committee of Medical Journal Editors (« Uniform Requirements for Manuscripts Submitted to Biomedical Journals », February 2006).

 The Editor-in-Chief of the Journal of Nursing Home Research is responsible for deciding which of the articles submitted to the journal should be published.
 The Editor-in-Chief may be guided by the policies of the journal’s editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The Editor-in-Chief may confer with other editors or reviewers in making this decision.
 They evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
 The editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, other editorial advisers, and the publisher, as appropriate.
 Unpublished materials disclosed in a submitted manuscript must not be used in an Editor’s own research without the express written consent of the Author.
+The articles published by the Journal of Nursing Home Research have been submitted, by the authors, to the editorial board committee, which paids careful attention to the quality of the information to be published.
+Nevertheless, Serdi Publisher is not responsible for the contents.
+Authors are only responsible for their opinions and their eventual mistakes.

 Duties of Reviewers